katerynakim/debugging-project-week-1/README.md

 Project in this module will be simple website with onclick attributes that call a handler function.
 User interactions will be handled with **prompt**, **confirm** and **alert**.

-the algorithm scripting challenges provide solutions and detailed explanations to the algorithm scripting challenges that are part of the JavaScript Algorithm.
+the algorithm scripting challenges provide solutions and detailed explanations to the algorithm scripting challenges that are part of the JavaScript Algorithm as we see below.

-# Confirm the ending of a string in JavaScript:
+# Confirm the ending of a string
 This is an interesting challenge.
 We’re going to be checking if an input string ends with a given target end .
 Algorithm:
 1. Determine the length of target.